theodorosploumis/notes/docs.md

   - New Project estimation checklist
   - Existing Project estimation checklist
   - Project security audit checklist
+  - Drupal development best practices (Do and Don't list)
 - Theming (Drupal)
   - How to theme
   - Modules we use for theming